MoralisWeb3/docs/docs/02-streams-api/evm/stream-security/spam-detection.md

 ### Community support!
 Help report spam or suspicious contracts

-This is a starting point for us building out the best spam library in the whole of Web3, and we would love our community to contribute to this!
-We're currently working on an endpoint that will allow customers to programmatically submit spam contracts for review.
-If a contract meets our criteria, it will be marked as spam.
-In the meantime, manual reports can be submitted via our public submission board at [https://roadmap.moralis.io/b/report-spam-contracts/](https://roadmap.moralis.io/b/report-spam-contracts/)
+We're building the best spam library in Web3, and we would love your help!
+We're currently working on an endpoint that will allow users to programmatically submit spam contracts for review.
+If a contract meets our criteria, it will be flagged as spam.

+In the meantime, you can manually report suspicious contracts by emailing us at hello@moralis.io.
+Your contributions help make Web3 a safer space for everyone!

 ### What chains is this supported on?
 This feature is supported on all EVMs, however, our initial classification includes contracts from: